lkim94gatech/Serverless-Photo-Gallery-Application-using-AWS/README.md

 # Serverless Photo Gallery Application using AWS

 **Serverless Photo Gallery Application** is a cloud-based application using AWS services like **Lambda**, **API Gateway**, **S3**, **DynamoDB**, and **Cognito**.
 This application is built to explore the implementation of both **SQL** (Amazon RDS) and **NoSQL** (DynamoDB) environments.
 The system is deployed on an EC2 instance using Flask and showcases scalable and persistent solutions.
+## Important Notice
+**For security reasons, sensitive files such as keys, credentials, and configuration files will NOT be included in this repository.
 ---

 ## Features